madetech/learn/guides/08-Continuous-Integration/README.md

 ## Automating Tests

-We're going to use CircleCI to automate some tests.
+You're going to use CircleCI to automate some tests - that is, set things up so that every time you push your code to GitHub, your tests will be run for you automatically in what's known as a "pipeline".

 You'll need to pick a project to automate tests on.
 You have three choices:
 - You can use a project you already have.